-Providing and receiving affection, creating support networks, strengthening ties with others and identifying what elements help us overcome problems and adverse situations makes us resilient people.
+Providing and receiving affection, creating support networks, strengthening ties with others, and identifying what elements help us overcome problems and adverse situations make us resilient people.

-Building resilience has been proposed as a way to provide affection and support, since developing the ability to relate is important to have closer ties with others.
+Building resilience has been proposed to provide affection and support since developing the ability to relate is essential to have closer ties with others.

-Someone who is resilient is characterized by being introspective, independent and by maintaining a certain emotional distance from problems.
-They also have initiative to undertake projects or get involved in new activities.
+Resilience is characterized by being reflective, independent, and maintaining a certain emotional distance from problems.
+They also have the initiative to undertake projects or get involved in new activities.

 The creative ability to find alternatives also plays an important role; In addition, self-esteem is essential, “we must be able to value ourselves and feel that we deserve to be well, even in difficult situations, that is, feel safe to face adversity, recognizing ourselves in the right to be well.”

-In the same way, it is necessary to have self-knowledge, “to know who you are, with what accounts to build affective networks, to be listened to and to listen in a comprehensive way.
-Faced with adverse circumstances, we need to respect differences, because someone who does not think the same as us can bring us aspects that we cannot glimpse.
+In the same way, it is necessary to have self-knowledge, “to know who you are, with what accounts to build effective networks, to be listened to and to listen comprehensively.
+Faced with adverse circumstances, we need to respect differences because someone who does not think the same can bring us aspects that we cannot glimpse.

 Resilience can develop at any age and varies from person to person.
-It is never absolute and it is different according to each stage of life.
-For example, a child and an adult see the same problem differently and their thoughts and support networks are not the same, she said.
+It is never absolute, and it is different according to each stage of life.
+For example, a child and adults see the same problem differently, and their thoughts and support networks are not the same.
 However, it could be affirmed that the abilities and capacities of each person are linked to the development of each person.
-We could write a whole other article just on the social pressures on women and its impact on resilience as well.
+We could write a whole other article just on the social pressures on women and their impact on resilience.